What is Kubernetes?

 HPE Ezmeral Container Platform and Kubernetes

-HPE Ezmeral Container Platform is a software-defined management control plane that allows users to easily organise compute and storage resources located anywhere and to quickly create Kubernetes clusters on those resources.
+HPE Ezmeral Container Platform is a software-defined management control plane that allows users to easily organize compute and storage resources located anywhere and quickly create Kubernetes clusters on those resources.
 Multiple versions of Kubernetes can be running at the same time under the HPE Ezmeral Container Platform management.
 Much of the complexity and configuration details are simplified and presented as API commands or a user can interact with the container platform using the graphical web user interface (web UI).
 This is like the experience you would have using a public cloud interface.

 The difference is that once you are using HPE Ezmeral Container Platform you have total control of where your data is being stored, where your server (host) resources are coming from, and how everything is accessed and secured.
 With HPE Ezmeral Container Platform, you also have the option to import clusters built on any public cloud platform and manage them alongside your local or on-premises clusters or clusters built on resources at the edge.